 Why Han Market is special

-Han market, the most important trading point of Da Nang City, is popular among local and tourist alike.
-From a small trading place born during the French domination, Han market has gradually developed into a big one thanks to being situated on convenient road and sea traffic.
-Named after the Han River, the market came into operation in 1940s and was rebuilt in 1989 with a completely new look.
-The beautiful two floored design and tidy arrangement of commodities help you feel comfortable when going to the market.
-Han market is famous for various goods including fabric, clothes, footwear, fresh fruits and flowers, especially special fish sauce typical for local people’s dishes.
-The market is not only known for abundance of commodities but for the reasonable prices of items also.
+From a small trading place born during the French domination, Han market has gradually developed into a big one thanks to being situated on the convenient road and sea traffic.
+Named after the Han River, the market came into operation in the 1940s and was rebuilt in 1989 with a completely new look.
+The beautiful two-floored design and tidy arrangement of commodities help people feel comfortable when going to the market.
+The market is not only known for an abundance of commodities but the reasonable prices of items also.
 It is truly a good place for shopping among more than 50 markets in Da Nang city.

 What to explore at Han Market

 There are four basic sections, spread over two floors.

 The first floor is where local shops for fresh vegetables, seafood, and butchered meat in the early morning.
 There are also many fruit stalls set in front of the market, where you can purchase tropical fruits such as bananas, mangoes, durian, and jackfruit.
 If you like dried fruit you will be in the right place.
 The stalls also offer dried shrimp and squid as well.
 You can also stock up on some delicious fresh bread, nuts, cakes, candies and coffee.